 During the year ended December 31, 2008, we purchased \$45 million of forward contracts in order to hedge forecasted inventory purchases that are designated as cash-flow hedges and are subject to foreign currency exposures.
 We have elected to apply the hedge accounting rules as required by SFAS 133, for these hedges.
 These contracts allow us to sell Euros in exchange for U.S. dollars at specified contract rates.
 As of December 31, 2008, approximately \$45 million of the contracts were outstanding and are expected to mature over the next year.
 Our derivative financial instruments are recorded on the consolidated balance sheet at fair value based on quoted market rates.
-These forward contracts, excluding forward points, designated as cash-flow hedges are recorded as a component of accumulated other comprehensive earnings within stockholders' equity, and are recognized in cost of goods sold in the period which approximates the time the hedged inventory is sold.
-As of December 31, 2008 we recorded a liability at fair value of \$0.1 million with the offsetting amounts recorded in other comprehensive income.
+These forward contracts are used to hedge forecasted inventory purchases over specific months.
+Changes in the fair value of forward contracts, excluding forward points, designated as cash-flow hedges are recorded as a component of accumulated other comprehensive earnings within stockholders' equity, and are recognized in cost of goods sold in the period which approximates the time the hedged inventory is sold.
+As of December 31, 2008 we recorded a liability at fair value of \$0.1 million with the offsetting amounts recorded in other comprehensive income